BawdyAnarchist/quBSD/Future_Development.md

 quBSD.sh
 	- There's probably still functions you can generalize from $ubin
 	- New function: get_jail_info for things like: _clients
+	- get_jail_parameter
+		- it should probably have a secondary "get default" function if the check fails

 jail -r <net-jail> is causing an "Operation not permitted" error

 Should cycle all scripts through shellcheck again

 ### MINOR UPGRADES